-Honeywell says its CT87K model thermostat has a place on the wall in more of the world's homes than any other make or model.
-The understated round white device has two temperature bands, one for the setting and another giving the room temperature.
-It does not have any of the features of the newer programmable temperature gauges with digital displays, and it can only run a furnace.
-In fact, it only takes two or three wires to connect the CT87K, so even troubleshooting options are limited.
+Not everything in today's world is digital.
+The Honeywell company states that its CT87K model thermostat has a place on the wall in more of the world's homes than any other thermostat make or model.
+The understated round white device has two temperature bands, one for the setting and another that shows the room temperature.
+It does not have any of the features of the newer programmable smart thermostats, and it can only run a furnace.
+In fact, it takes only two or three wires to connect the CT87K, so even troubleshooting options are limited.

-Confirm you have the device wired correctly.
-The CT87K is only for limited setups; most thermostats will control a furnace with a red and white wire, while a third wire can connect to the "Y" terminal when a system supports hot water heat.
+Confirm that you have the device wired correctly and that the connections are good.
+The CT87K is only for limited setups; most thermostats will control a furnace with two wires, typically red and white.
 If you have additional wires coming from the wall at the back of the thermostat, you will need to replace the CT87K with a device offering more terminals and controls.

-Turn the dial on the face of the CT87K to increase the temperature setting.
-This troubleshooting step confirms whether the furnace is receiving proper activation instructions from the thermostat.
-A click at the thermostat generally indicates the connection has been made; if the blower does not kick on, it may indicate more significant issue with the furnace itself.
+Turn the dial on the face of the CT87K thermostat to increase the temperature setting.
+This troubleshooting step will confirm whether the furnace is receiving a proper activation instruction from the thermostat.
+A click at the thermostat generally indicates the connection has been made.
+If, however, the blower does not kick on, it may indicate a more significant issue with the furnace itself.

 Determine whether the thermostat's room temperature reading is being affected by appliances or drafts.
 Take temperature readings in various parts of the home to find any significant discrepancies.
 Turn off heat sources near the thermostat, like an oven or heater, to see whether the temperature drops or whether the heat will turn on.